At the Mill: Milling Process

 First Stage: Break Roll

-Break rolls were also are usually placed on an angle as the flutes are more effective that way.
+Break rolls are also are usually placed on an angle as the flutes are more effective that way.
 The spiral is usually 12 degrees and care must be taken that both rolls are on the same angle.

 Second Stage: Plansifter

 The plansifter is basically a sifting machine with multiple sieves placed above one another.
 From the outside it looks like a vibrating box attached to the ceiling by steel rods.
 Inside, are a series of sieves which become finer further down.
 The top ones may be made of stainless steel mesh and then further down, nylon, or traditionally silk, could be found.
-Under each sieve, there as usually a ‘brush running on an elongated oval track fixed to the tray’ (Harris, p.43).
+Under each sieve, there was usually a ‘brush running on an elongated oval track fixed to the tray’ (Harris, p.43).
 This would brush the stock through the sieve, if it was fine enough it would pass through, if not it would overtail and go back to a roll.
 Today, modern sieves more commonly have ‘several free moving triangular shaped pucks moving between the sieves to keep them clear’ (Harris, p.43).

 Once again, there is a good description of this process from Caudwell’s Mill:

 ‘The 12 sieve trays have a coarse sieve at the top and the sieves get finer as they approach the bottom of the unit.
-The coarsest sieves are a wire mesh with holes about inch (2mm) square and the finest are nylon (formerly silk) that can hardly be seen…Under each sieve is a brush running on an oval track.
+The coarsest sieves are a wire mesh with holes about 5/64 inch (2mm) square and the finest are nylon (formerly silk) that can hardly be seen…Under each sieve is a brush running on an oval track.
 This brushes the underside of the sieve and causes the stock to be brushed through the sieve.
 If the stock is fine enough it will fall through the sieves and pass into the flour worm ready to be bagged, otherwise it overtails (passes over the sieve) and goes back to a roll.’
 (Walker, p.11)

 Third Stage: Reduction Rolls and Purifier